Admission of Persons with Prior Felony Convictions

-Students who indicate that they have been convicted of felonies will be reviewed by a standing review committee chaired by the associate dean for student affairs.
-The associate dean has been designated as the campus liaison with parole, probation, and correctional alternatives offices.
+Students who indicate that they have been convicted of felonies will be reviewed by a standing review committee chaired by the assistant dean for student affairs or designee.
+The assistant dean has been designated as the campus liaison with parole, probation, and correctional alternatives offices.

 The student must provide the following to the committee chair for the review process:

 - A copy of the unsuppressed criminal history record from the NYS Division of Criminal Justice Services, or the equivalent document for jurisdictions outside of New York State

 - If currently on parole or probation status, references from the NYS Department of Correctional Services Division of Parole or the Office of Probation and Correctional Alternatives

 - A personal interview with the campus committee, if the committee deems it necessary

 - It is incumbent on the student to provide all information in a timely manner, as failure to do some may delay or preclude participation in the requested activity/program

 - Conduct a personal interview if deemed necessary

 - Make a determination regarding whether the participation in the activity will be granted or denied